American Express vs. Wells Fargo

 Potential Drawbacks

-• American Express has no physical branches.
+• American Express has no physical branches for in-person banking.

 Wells Fargo